KarthikS98/Smart-Glove/README.md

 Repository layout
 -----------------

-You said you'll upload only these items to GitHub:
+-You said you'll upload only these items to GitHub:

-- `New/` — a folder containing the four SystemVerilog files:
+- `RTL_codes/` — a folder containing the four SystemVerilog files:
 	- `sd_card.sv`
 	- `sd_card_tb.sv`
 	- `spi_master.sv`